letta-ai/agentic-learning-sdk/python/README.md

 | **Claude Agent SDK** | `@anthropic-ai/claude-agent-sdk>=0.1.0` | ✅ Stable | [claude_example.py](../examples/claude_example.py) |
 | **Gemini** | `google-generativeai>=0.3.0` | ✅ Stable | [gemini_example.py](../examples/gemini_example.py) |

+[Create an issue](https://github.com/letta-ai/agentic-learning-sdk/issues) to request support for another provider, or contribute a PR.

+## How It Works

+This SDK adds **stateful memory** to your existing LLM code without requiring you to change your application architecture.
+Simply wrap your LLM calls in a `learning()` context:

+- **No code changes required** - Works with your existing LLM Provider SDK code
+- **Automatic memory injection** - Relevant context is retrieved and added to prompts
+- **Persistent across sessions** - Agents remember conversations even after restarts
+- **Powered by Letta** - Production-grade memory management and retrieval

 ## Key Features

 ### Memory Across Sessions